 4. Venum Challenger Mouthguard

-The Venum Predator protector is one, but the best oral protector for MMA in cost/benefit ratio.
-The mouthguard sits well, is easy to adjust and also comfortable to wear.
+The Venum Predator protector is one, but the best oral protector for MMA in cost/benefit ratio is the Challenger.
+The mouthguard sits well, is easy to adjust, and also comfortable to wear.
 Even wearing after a long time is quite possible and does not bother in any way.

 Now, the only question is whether you also need a lower mouthguard?
 The opinions differ here and everyone should clarify this for themselves.
 If you are looking for a double mouthguard, then you are well served by the bestseller from Adidas.

 Removes the front air outlet after adjusting, otherwise, you would close the air passage when adjusting.
 Unfortunately, this is not in the manual, so be sure to pay attention, if you order this mouthguard.